rantahar/introduction-to-mpi/_episodes/13-parallellising_serial.md

 >
 > Looking back at the Poisson solver.
 > What can you efficiently divide the problem into multiple
+> ranks?
-> ranks? how often do you need to communicate data?
+> How often do you need to communicate data?
 >
 {: .challenge}